- Alligators are carnivorous reptiles that feed primarily on birds, fish, turtles, frogs, and small to medium mammals.

 Furthermore, while alligators live in almost the same habitat range as snakes, they are not considered among their top predators.

-Alligators are opportunistic feeders, that means that they eat what they can find.
+Alligators are opportunistic feeders, which means that they eat what they can find.
 Their diets include prey species that are abundant and easily hunted.
 American alligators have also been reported to eat dogs as well as other small animals.

 A Cottonmouth vs. Alligator Battle in Florida Waters